jmartinsjrbr/introduction_to_microbiomes-practice2/README.md

 R_programs=$starting_location/R_scripts
 ```
 #### Preprocessing
 The first steps in analyzing metatranscriptomics data will be the preprocessing of reads or reads QC to remove low-quality data.
-In SANSA pipeline, if performed paired-end sequencing, reads must be merged and filtered to remove low-quality reads and adaptor contamination.
+In SAMSA pipeline, if performed paired-end sequencing, reads must be merged and filtered to remove low-quality reads and adaptor contamination.

 - Paired-end read merging
 If paired-end sequencing was performed, there will be two FASTQ sequence files for each sample provided; Sample names have “R1” and “R2”.
 R1 contains the forward reads, while R2 contains the reverse reads.